Skip to main content

 Specify:

-• <port> — port for connection;
+• <port>the port for the connection;

-• <database_user_name> — database user name;
+• <database_user_name> — the database user name;

-• <password> — database user password;
+• <password> — the database user password;

-• <database_name> — database name;
+• <database_name> — the database name;

-• <table> — table name;
+• <table> — the table name;

-• parameters to modify the table:
+• parameters for changing the table:

-Parameter record format:
+Parameter format:

-• each parameter is specified as parameter=value — for example p=password;
+• each parameter is specified as parameter=value — for example, p=password;

-• parameters are case sensitive.
+• parameters are case-sensitive.
 For example, P and p are different parameters;

 • parameters are separated by commas.

-D (database)Database Name
+D (database)Database name

 h (host)DNS or IP address of the node